Operation of a tunable Power over Fiber system for light detectors down to 4.6 K: Test with photosensors and a tunable DC-DC boost converter

 A schematic of the Cryo-PoF setup used to power the photosensors is shown in Figure \ref{fig::schema}.
 It is composed of the laser source, connected via the optical fiber described in Section~\ref{sec::laser} to the OPC described in Section~\ref{sec::opc}, the electronic board~\cite{DuneVD}, and the photosensors.

-The electronic board houses the OPC, together with the cold amplifier and the DC-DC boost converter.\\ The DUNE VD detector will be equipped with two different custom SiPM models: Hamamatsu (HPK) S13360-9935-75 \textmu m-HQR~\cite{HPK_article} and FBK NUV-HD-Cryo 3T~\cite{FBK_article}.
+The electronic board houses the OPC, together with the cold amplifier and the DC-DC boost converter.\\ The 20 SiPMs, connected together in hybrid ganging mode, are mounted on the same mechanical support.
+They share the same input/output cable and constitute a flex (see Figure~\ref{fig::cold_amp} for the SiPM ganging scheme in a flex and its connection to the I/O cable).
+Four flexes, i.e. 80 SIPMs, represent a DUNE acquisition channel and are biased at the same voltage.
+The DUNE VD detector will be equipped with two different custom SiPM models: Hamamatsu (HPK) S13360-9935-75 \textmu m-HQR~\cite{HPK_article} and FBK NUV-HD-Cryo 3T~\cite{FBK_article}.
 They have different breakdown voltages (V$_{bd}^{HPK} \simeq 42.0$~V and V$_{bd}^{FBK} \simeq 27.1$~V) and, therefore, two different DC-DC boost converter boards were used.